MonicaSteffi/OMM12/README.md

 ### Annotation results

-We used different softwares such as OperonMapper, KOFAMSCAN, dbCAN2, PULs, RGI and eggNOG to get proper annotations for integrated proteins
+We used different softwares such as OperonMapper, KOFAMSCAN, dbCAN2, and eggNOG to get proper annotations for integrated proteins

 **1. dbCAN2**